SamHSoftware/Machine-Learning/NLP-logistic-classification/README.md

 <img src="https://github.com/SamHSoftware/Machine-Learning/blob/main/NLP-logistic-classification/img/confusion_matrix.png?raw=true" alt="An example confusion matrix used for model evaluation." width="500"/>

 The confusion matrix will be saved to a new directory, named `img`, within the `sentiment labelled sentences`.

+As you can see, considering the simplicity of the model, it seems to be training relativly well.